 If you are up to it, get ya your walking boots out and go for a ramble.
 Be sure to take plenty of water and some snacks if you do though as some of the trails can be quite strenuous.
 The views are extremely worthwhile though if you make it up some of the fells!

 However, you will surely find some welcoming local pubs on your way down the trails to enjoy some local beer and a much deserved pub lunch.
 For those who prefer the more casual walk there are also plenty of lakeside walks that are quite easy going.

 For details of popular walking trails around Ambleside check out the Walking English Man

 2. Lakeside & Haverthwaite Light Railway

 One of my favourite things I discovered on my last trip to Ambleside was the Lakeside & Haverthwaite light railway.
 From Ambleside you need to to take the Windermere streamer down to Lakeside pier where you can then hop on the train.

-You can buy joint boat and train tickets at the pier and boats coincide with the train timetable so you literally get off the boat and get straight onto the train.
-The train then takes you a few miles up the track to Haverthwaite train station where you can get off and explore the local area including a fascinating train shed full of old steam trains and other vehicles.
+You can buy joint boat and train tickets at the pier.
+The boats coincide with the train timetable so you literally get off the boat and get straight onto the train.
+The train then takes you a few miles up the track to Haverthwaite train station.
+Here you can get off and explore the local area including a fascinating train shed full of old steam trains and other vehicles.

-The station also has a lovely restaurant serving hot and cold food as well as afternoon tea although this has to be booked in advance.
+The station also has a lovely restaurant serving hot and cold food as well as afternoon tea.
+Make sure to book in advance though if you fancy this option.